moreunum/dotFiles/README.md

     cmake -DCMAKE_BUILD_TYPE=Debug ..
     make
     make test CTEST_OUTPUT_ON_FAILURE=true

-code analysis:
+* code analysis:
+  * doxygen with graphviz
   * identify major patterns used
   * identify important threads
   * mind map drawing of related stuff
     * in addition to block diagrams
     * maybe start with most edited files and most called functions?
   * create a glossary
   * deliverables while learning
     * update existing documentation before updating code
     * write unit tests
     * write integration tests
     * automate existing integration tests?
   * identify third-party libraries
     * what is the purpose of each?
   * focus on using the app first before learning the code
     * if a library, make tests to use it
   * locate the following components
     * put these in the mind map
     * startup code and entry point
       * trace this first with debugger
     * shutdown/cleanup code
     * configuration code
       * where is config stored?
     * runtime data store and major data structures
     * user interface code

 jenkins tools:
 * jenkins email:http://www.nailedtothex.org/roller/kyle/entry/articles-jenkins-email